-“Where can I find a reliable police scanner?”
-Is a question that most first time users tend to ask.
+“Where can I find the best police scanner?”
+It is a question that most first-timers and new users tend to ask.
 Fortunately, we’ve made this succinct guide to get you started.

-Digital police scanners enable you to tune into workings of your city when out and about, your neighborhood and the world around you, automatically detecting the EMS and Police signals in your area.
-These scanners are good reasons to keep you informed during local emergencies and stay updated on nearby events.
+Digital police scanners enable you to tune into workings of your city when out and about, your community and the world around you, automatic in detecting the EMS and Police signals in your area.
+These scanners are good reasons to keep you informed during emergencies and stay updated on nearby incidents.

-While there are hundreds of police scanner models, we’ve decided to review the top 7 scanners in the market.
+There are several types of scanners, including handheld scanner type, or base mobile devices with bigger antenna, although mobile and base ones are usually more expensive.
+Base mobile type scanners, on the other hand, are convenient to carry and use even in your car.
+While there are hundreds of scanner kinds with various accessories, we’ve decided to review the top 7 police scanners in the market.
 We’ll show you their advantages, disadvantages, and a firsthand opinion from trusted consumers.

 So let’s begin!